lightlessdays/BeyBlade-AR/README.md

 For android versions 6.0 and above, you can download the game from here: [Download APK](https://github.com/lightlessdays/AR-BeyBlade/blob/main/Assets/build.apk?raw=true)

-##  🖧 Networking Logic
+## 💻 Networking Logic

 This game uses Photon PUN for networking.
 Photon Unity Networking (PUN) is a Unity package for multiplayer games.
 Flexible matchmaking gets your players into rooms where objects can be synced over the network.
 The PUN package wraps up three layers of APIs:

-The highest level is the PUN code, which implements Unity-specific features like networked objects, RPCs and so on.
+👉 The highest level is the PUN code, which implements Unity-specific features like networked objects, RPCs and so on.

-The second level contains the logic to work with Photon servers, do matchmaking, callbacks and such.
+👉 The second level contains the logic to work with Photon servers, do matchmaking, callbacks and such.
 This is the Realtime API.

-This can be used on it's own already.
-You will notice a lot of overlap of topics between PUN and the Realtime API (a.k.a.
-LoadBalancing API) but that's fine.
-The lowest level is made up of DLL files, which contain the de/serialization, protocols and such.
+👉 The lowest level is made up of DLL files, which contain the de/serialization, protocols and such.

 ## 🎮 Game Logic